Oluwasetemi/javascript-note/pages/code-quality.md

 # Code Quality

 - Code quality is a set of practices that help to ensure that your code is readable, maintainable, and reliable.
-Linters, Code Formatters, and Consistent Coding Styles are some of the tools that can help you maintain code quality.
-Ability to debug in the browser and use testing frameworks are also important in establishing code quality.
+- Linters
+- Formatters
+- Standards.
+- Types
+- Debugging in the Browser.
+- Writing Tests
+- Performance

 ---